-My practice has developed around my interest in investigating the relationships between human and environment.
-Through the discovery of how social systems, ideologies, habits and artefacts construct and determine human behaviours, my works attempt to provide ways of knowing/understanding ourselves from the aspect of either an individual or a part of the society.
-I am focusing on the main concept in my dissertation The Human Behaviour under Social System in Visual Art, presenting my serial works in diverse media including photography, moving image, document and installation.
+My practice has developed around my interest in investigating the relationships between human and environments.
+Through the discovery of how social systems, ideologies, habits and artefacts construct and determine human behaviours, my works attempt to provide ways of knowing/understanding ourselves from the aspect of either an individual or a part of the society, presented in diverse media including photography, moving image, document and installation.

 It all started with the experience of living with my aunt, who was born with cerebral palsy.
 The experience has allowed me to perceive human behaviour from different angles, what is typical or atypical; what urges people to do what they do and think in different ways.
 While we might struggle to meet the expectations of society, life for my aunt is not just a struggle that we all experience, it is an exclusion from the whole social system, as Agamben puts it, the ‘bare life’.
 This is due to, in Foucault’s words, the fact that she doesn't have a docile body, a body that may be subjected, used, transformed and improved.
 The proper ways of using certain utilitarian objects like chopsticks or pen manifest a person's education level, family background or social status, incarnating the obedience to civilisation and to others.
 Our habits are formed by the rules, which aim to meet the standard of perfection and demonstrate our value as a person.
 What if the obstacle is the physical defect, the body that cannot be trained to produce habits?
 Will compliance become the habit that can never be achieved?